 Want to be a Microsoft Teams power user in your office?
-If so, register for our upcoming webinar “Beginner to Super User: Top 10 Microsoft Teams Tips” on Wednesday, January 23rd at 1:00 PM EST.
+If so, register for our webinar on-demand “Beginner to Super User: Top 10 Microsoft Teams Tips!”

 Hi Everyone!
 My name is Roxy and I’m a customer success manager for Microsoft who focuses on the public sector.
 I am so excited to start this video series with my good friend, Dux, called “Fed Up” where we give quick, bite-sized videos on how the government can best adopt Office 365 and SharePoint.